 It would be almost a year before I went to my first – real – AA meeting, but I had what they call a “psychic change”.
 I can only understand it now as it being a combination of my body – physically tired of the marathon my life had become, my mind – exhausted from keeping track of the lies, debts, and troubles I had gotten into, and my soul – breaking under the strain of being someone I despised.

-I had to change.
+I was at Step 1: I had to change.

 Somehow I intuitively knew that i could not do it in my own surroundings.
 I had run tried that before to no avail.
 This time, I wanted it.
 I needed to change.

 I got in my car and drove as far and as fast as I could.
 From Dallas, I ended up at my brother’s house on the Puget Sound in Washington State.
 It was a pretty funny scene to see him standing in his yard as I drove up.
 He was not expecting to see his little brother who was 1500 miles away!

 After a week in Washington, it was time to return to Dallas to rebuild and reinvent myself.
 I could not hide any longer.

 It was time.
 Time to start living.
 Time to start moving forward instead of feverishly running in place.
 My life awaited me.
 At 27, I was just being born.
 I had a lot of growing up to do!
 24 years later, I am still learning and growing!

 I had admitted I was powerless and that my life had become unmanageable.
 Now, I needed to learn how to change!
 While I don’t wish to relive any of it, I am glad I went through what I did to get me to the point where I took the actions I needed to change.